georson00/georson00/README.md

-# 👋 Hi there!
-I'm Nelson Georges
+# Nelson Georges
+Hello, GitHub! 👋

 🎓 Software Development student at BYU–Idaho
 🌍 Based in New York | Originally from Léogâne, Haiti